BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 ##### Scalability

-scalability is the measure of adjusting resources to change in demand, rather than provision enough resources to handle the maximum demand level, and have those machine sit idly most of the time and cost money, scalability allows to provision more resources when demand increases, and release them when demnad is low. this relates to the consumption model of only paying for what's needed.
+scalability is the measure of adjusting resources to change in demand, rather than provision enough resources to handle the maximum demand level, and have those machine sit idly most of the time and cost money, scalability allows to provision more resources when demand increases, and release them when demand is low. this relates to the consumption model of only paying for what's needed.

 there are two forms of scaling resources:
 - vertical scaling (scale up/down) - increasing the power of the used machines - adding RAM, using more CPU cores, etc...